Own-Data-Privateer/hoardy-mail/README.md

   Note the `--` and `\;` tokens, without them the above will fail to parse.

   Also note that `delete` will use `--method gmail-trash` for `[Gmail]/All Mail` and `[Gmail]/Spam` and then use `--method delete` for `[Gmail]/Trash` even though they are specified together.

+  Also, when running in parallel with another IMAP client that changes IMAP flags, `imaparms for-each` will notice the other client doing it while `fetch`ing and will skip all following `delete`s of that `--every` cycle to prevent data loss.